-\uparrow DEFINITION EXAMPLE VISIBILITY MONITORING Direct suppliers and their subcontractors carrying out sewing, cutting, printing, embroidery, packing or any other type of final assembly or finishing operations.
-We have a complete map of all manufacturing sites.
-Our policy requires all sites to be assessed and approved before production can begin and to be monitored on a regular basis.
-Suppliers of fabrics, trims, components and other materials that go into final manufacturing and assembly of our products.
+$\uparrow$ DEFINITION EXAMPLE VISIBILITY MONITORING Final product manufacturing and assembly Direct suppliers and their subcontractors carrying out sewing, cutting, printing, embroidery, packing or any other type of final assembly or finishing operations.
+We have a complete map of all manufacturing sites Our policy requires all sites to be assessed and approved before production can begin and to be monitored on a regular basis.
+Material manufacturing Suppliers of fabrics, trims, components and other materials that go into final manufacturing and assembly of our products.
 We have a complete map of fabric, trim and component suppliers for all womens lines.
 All key fabric and trim suppliers for kidswear are mapped.
 Key sites are assessed and approved before production.
-Cotton ginners and spinners, pulp mills, metal smelting etc. We have a map of the sites used by our nominated raw material suppliers.
+Raw material processing Cotton ginners and spinners, pulp mills, metal smelting etc. We have a map of the sites used by our nominated raw material suppliers.
 Some sites, such as those working with our nominated raw material suppliers have been visited and assessed.
 As we achieve more traceability, we will include more of these suppliers in our monitoring program.
-TTER 4 Farms (cotton, wool), mines (metals), forests (viscose, wood and paper).
+Raw material production Farms (cotton, wool), mines (metals), forests (viscose, wood and paper).
 We have a country-level map of our natural raw materials.
 For some key raw materials, we have farm level traceability (such as wool, viscose, and some cotton farms).
-All our nominated suppliers have been visited and assessed.
+Some of our nominated suppliers have been visited and assessed.
 As we achieve more raw material traceability, we will include more of these suppliers in our monitoring program.